Class Blog for Reception

 Free fruit will be provided for all of the children in Reception.
 However, if your child would like to bring their own fruit then they are more than welcome to.
 We kindly ask you to bring in a snack for the afternoons.
 In order to promote healthy eating, we do ask that children only bring fruit to school.

-Lunch times
+Lunch

 We know that the children often get up to some amazing things out of school too.
-If you have visited somewhere interesting or achieved an award (swimming, karate etc.) then please let us know and upload onto Tapestry!
+If you have visited somewhere interesting or achieved an award (swimming, karate etc.) then please let us know and upload onto SeeSaw.
 We love to celebrate all types of learning and achievements.
-We share WOW moments and whole class special events, as well as key milestones of learning and development on the individual child on Tapestry.
-Please take the time to view these and like the observations and share them with your child.
+We share WOW moments and whole class special events, as well as key milestones of learning and development on the individual child on SeeSaw.
+We look forward to letting you know more about Reception soon and sharing pictures and learning with you.

 Best wishes,